Mikadifo/Booky/booky/README.md

 ## Client Features

 - Book

   - **List:** Shows a table with clickable rows.
   - **Create:** A button named `New` that opens a modal with a empty form.
   - **Update:** Opens a modal with the information of the selected row.
   - **Delete:** A button named `Delete` is available when a row is selected.
 Asks for confirmation before deleting.
+  - Borrow: A button named `Borrow` is available when a row is selected.
+It opens a form requesting the customer information.
+  - Return: A button named `Return` is available when a row is selected.
+It opens a form requesting the customer information.

+- Customer
+  - Create: A new customer can be created when it attempts to borrow a book and their ID is not in the system.

 ## Libraries and Frameworks